perrochon/gb/ROADMAP.md

 * Run Tests on phone (text based?)

 ### General
-* Visibility
-* God Mode Toggle
 * Get a picture of the Andromeda Galaxy https://www.spacetelescope.org/images/heic1502a/ Problem is the 40k picture is not high enough, and the fullsize is 69536 x 22230 px (4.3GB, psb file).
 That could give me a 22,000 square picture, or 484k pixel (right now I have 18k (325k pixel).
 This is a 50% increase in pixels - and image size from 40MB to say 60M (compressed).
 Original resolution of the Hubble image (a third of the total) would be ~2GB.
 Not sure how to compress that.

 ### Star Map

 #### Planet
-* Resources: Money, other.
-Probably money first, as a summary for all else
-* Population: multiple races per planet
+* Population: multiple races per planet properly implemented (so they fight!)
 * Environment and impact on migration and population growth

 #### Systems